tj/should.js/Readme.md

 ({ foo: 'bar' }).should.have.ownProperty('foo').equal('bar');
 ```

-__NB__ `.length` change object to actual property value!
+__NB__ `.ownProperty` and `.hasOwnProperty` change the chain's object to the given property value, so be careful when chaining!

 ## .empty

 Assert given value is empty.
-It means for strings, arrays, arguments length == 0 and for object do not have own properties.
+Strings, arrays, arguments with a length of 0, and objects without their own properties, are considered empty.

 ```javascript
 [].should.be.empty;